feitnomore/hyperledger-fabric-kubernetes/README.md

 zookeeper2.local.parisi.biz
 zookeeper3.local.parisi.biz
 ```
-*Note: Zookeeper is needed by Apache Kafka*
+*Note: Zookeeper is needed by Apache Kafka.*
 *Note: Apache Kafka should be 1.0 for Hyperledger compatibility.*
-*Note: Check [this link](https://dzone.com/articles/how-to-setup-kafka-cluster) for a quick guide on Kafka/Zookeeper cluster*
+*Note: Check [this link](https://dzone.com/articles/how-to-setup-kafka-cluster) for a quick guide on Kafka/Zookeeper cluster.*

 For Apache Kafka we'll have the following machines:
 ```sh